20 Real-Life Fairytale Places You Should Add To Your Bucket List

 Paro Taktsang is a prominent Himalayan Buddhist sacred site and the temple complex located on the side of a 3,120-metre cliffside of the upper Paro valley in Bhutan.
 The name of the monastery translates as ’the tiger’s lair.’
 According to legend, the teacher Padmasambhava flew into this cave on the back of a tiger, which later turned into his wife.
 Visitors can reach the site along mountain trails that were built less than a hundred years ago.

-A famous festival, known as the Tsechu, held in honor of Padmasambhava, is celebrated in the Paro valley sometime during March or April.
+A famous festival, known as the Tsechu, held in honor of Padmasambhava, is celebrated in the Paro Valley sometime during March or April.

 Cave of the Crystals, Mexico